YaqianZhang/yaqianzhang.github.io/index.md

 # Welcome to my homepage!
 I'm a Ph.D. candidate in [Nanyang Technological University (NTU)](https://www.ntu.edu.sg).
 I'm currently working on developing efficient machine learning algorithms to facilitate human-computer interaction.
 Here is my [CV](about/document.pdf).
 Before coming to Singapore, I got my Bachelor degree from [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/), in 2015.

-## Research Interests
+## Research
-*   Reinforcement Learning
-*   Machine Learning
-*   Human-Computer Interaction

 My goal is to develop efficient machine learning algorithms to faciliate high-quality interation experience in interative systems.

-One idea we've explored is to apply reinforcement learning to dynamic adapt difficulty levels for each individual users.
-Despite the successes of machine learning, it is still chanllenging to applying machine learning to interactive systmes due to the special constraints on sample efficiency.
-To make policy gradient applicable for interactive system, we shows that the sample efficiency of policy gradient can be significantly improved by bootstrapping with better/worse action sets ([AAMAS 2019](papers/19_YaqianZhang_BootstrappedPolicyGradient_aamas.pdf)).
+One idea we've explored is to apply reinforcement learning to autonomously adjust the difficulty levels for users.
+A key challenge of applying machine learning to interactive systmes lies in sample efficiency.
+We shows that the sample efficiency of policy gradient can be significantly improved by bootstrapping it with better/worse action sets ([AAMAS 2019](papers/19_YaqianZhang_BootstrappedPolicyGradient_aamas.pdf)).

-The fundamental questions regarding traditional ML algorithms also fascinates me.
-On this note, we shows that the curvature of evaluation graph can be used to extend the traditinonal "knee/elbow" method to detect the number of clusters in a more precise way ([Information Sciences](papers/17_YaqianZhang_Curvature_Cluster_InformationScience.pdf)).
+The fundamental questions regarding traditional ML research also fascinates me.
+On this note, we proposed a simple yet powerful method for detection of cluster number.
+Specifically,  we showed that the curvature informaiton can be used to detect the "knee/elbow" point of the evaluation graph in a more precise way ([Information Sciences](papers/17_YaqianZhang_Curvature_Cluster_InformationScience.pdf)).

-I'm interested in understanding human behavior.
-I've conducted a inter-displinary research method, including design systems and conducting online and offline user studies ([Computers in Human Behavior](papers/18_YaqianZhang_PeerAccountability_CHB.pdf) ).
+I'm also interested in achieving a deeper understanding of human behavior.
+I've employed a inter-displinary research method, to design and conduct online and offline user studies ([Computers in Human Behavior](papers/18_YaqianZhang_PeerAccountability_CHB.pdf) ).

+Keywords: Reinforcement Learning, Machine Learning, Human-Computer Interaction